Amjad Radhi

-Amjad Radhi Yousif Al-Janabi (أمجد راضي; born 17 July 1990) is an Iraqi professional footballer who currently plays for Erbil in the Iraqi Premier League.
+Amjad Radhi Yousif Al-Janabi (أمجد راضي; born 17 July 1990) is an Iraqi professional footballer who last played for Erbil in the Iraqi Premier League.
 He won the 2009–10 Iraqi Premier League and 2012–13 Iraqi Premier League top scorer awards, as well as the 2012 AFC Cup top scorer award.
+He is the Iraqi Premier League's all-time record goalscorer with 181 goals.

 Club career

 The youngster's goal-scoring rate is remarkable even by Asian standards.
 He scored a remarkable 31 goals in the 2009/10 Iraqi Premier League season.
-Having finished last year’s AFC Cup as top-scorer with Arbil with nine goals, he has continued to cause havoc this season, being on target four times as his side established a six-point cushion at the summit.
+Having finished last year's AFC Cup as top-scorer with Arbil with nine goals, he has continued to cause havoc this season, being on target four times as his side established a six-point cushion at the summit.

 He scored an impressive 23 goals during the 2011–12 Iraqi Premier League to help his Erbil to the title and win his first Iraqi premier league title.

 Radhi served a one-year suspension from football in 2019 after four prohibited substances were found in his sample.

 International career

-He made his debut for Iraq against Jordan in September 2010, he scored his first goal for Iraq on December 18, 2012 in a match against Oman.
+He made his debut for Iraq against Jordan in September 2010, he scored his first goal for Iraq on 18 December 2012 in a match against Oman.